Bachelor of Computer Information Systems Degree

 - An Okanagan College Mathematics 12 Proficiency Test

-Applicants to third year: Students who have completed Okanagan College's Computer Information Systems diploma, Network and Telecommunications Engineering Technology diploma, or a similar program of studies from another institution may enter at year three.
+- Applicants to third year: Students who have completed Okanagan College's Computer Information Systems diploma, Infrastructure and Computing Technology diploma, or a similar program of studies from another institution may enter at year three.

 Have your questions answered by an advisor or recruiter.